markjamesm/markjamesm.github.io/_posts/2020-05-22-making-a-roguelike-in-c#-with-gorogue-sadconsole-part-two.md

 tags: [tutorials, programming projects, c#]
 ---

-After setting up the GoRogue Helpers template and making a few basic changes to it in [Part One](https://markjames.dev/2020-05-21-making-a-roguelike-in-c-with-gorogue-sadconsole-part-one/) of this tutorial series, Part Two looks to dig into the code even deeper and implement some additional features to make our game feel more like a game.
-Assuming that you completed part one, you should have a basic game which compiles and lets you explore a fairly big dungeon map which contains static enemies which you can't attack.
+After setting up the GoRogue Helpers template and making a few basic changes to it in [Part One](https://markjames.dev/2020-05-21-making-a-roguelike-in-c-with-gorogue-sadconsole-part-one/) of this tutorial series, Part Two looks to dig even deeper into the code and implement two additional features which will help manage the game's lifecycle; a UIManager class as well as MessageLogger which will display status messages in a scrollable window.

+Assuming that you completed part one, you should now have a basic game which compiles and lets you explore a fairly big dungeon map which contains static enemies that you can't attack (yet!).
+From here, I created a new Git branch called "feat/ui-manager" which I used to track my changes.

 ## Creating a UI Manager

 The first thing that I wanted to do going forward, was to implement a proper UI manager.
-Fortunately, [Part 8](https://ansiware.com/tutorial-part-8-user-interface-manager-v8/) of the Ansiware tutorial explains how to implement a UI manager.
+Fortunately, [Part 8](https://ansiware.com/tutorial-part-8-user-interface-manager-v8/) of the Ansiware tutorial explains how to implement a UI manager in SadConsole, and we can use this code as a foundation for our UIManager class (yay open source!).

-The first thing I did was to create a class called UIManager.cs, and I copied and pasted the Ansiware code to use as a blueprint, modifying it for my game name:
+In your project directory, create a class called UIManager.cs and copy the the Ansiware code to use as a blueprint.
+Here I've modified the namespace to match my game name:

 ```csharp
 using Microsoft.Xna.Framework;